-Photo of Meg S.L.
-Pekarske
+Photo of Former Attorney Meg Pekarske

-Meg S.L.
-Pekarske
+Former Attorney Meg Pekarske

 The Centers for Medicare and Medicaid Services (“CMS”) confirmed that hospice physicians and nurse practitioners who serve as a patient’s attending physician (“NPs”) can use telehealth to perform medically necessary visits during the COVID-19 pandemic.
 To assist hospices in evaluating the feasibility of using telehealth for medically necessary visits with Medicare patients, Husch Blackwell has created a “Hospice Telehealth Flowchart.”
 The Flowchart addresses important operational considerations as well as the Medicare requirements related to rendering and billing for such telehealth visits.